John Bozman Kerr: Early life

-John Bozman Kerr was born in Easton, Maryland to John Leeds Kerr, and attended the common schools and Easton Academy.
-He graduated from Harvard University in 1830, studied law further, and was admitted to the bar and commenced practice in Easton in 1833.
+John Bozman Kerr was born on March 5, 1809, in Easton, Maryland, to Sarah Hollyday (née Chamberlaine) and John Leeds Kerr.
+He attended the common schools and Easton Academy.
+He graduated from Harvard University in 1830.
+He attended Harvard with Oliver Wendell Holmes Sr., Charles Sumner, and John Osborn Sargent.
+He then studied law and left college in 1834.

 Career

-Kerr served as a member of the Maryland House of Delegates from 1836 until 1838, and later as deputy attorney general for Talbot County from 1845 until 1848.
+Kerr was admitted to the bar and commenced practice in Easton in 1833.
+He served as a member of the Maryland House of Delegates from 1836 until 1838, and later as deputy attorney general for Talbot County from 1845 until 1848.

 Kerr was elected as a Whig to the Thirty-first Congress, serving from March 4, 1849, until March 3, 1851, and was not a candidate for renomination in 1850.
 He was appointed by President Millard Fillmore Chargé d'Affaires to Nicaragua on March 7, 1851, and served until July 27, 1853.
 Kerr resumed the practice of law in Baltimore and St. Michaels, Maryland, in 1854.

 Kerr was appointed one of the solicitors in the Court of Claims in Washington, D.C., and served from February 8, 1864, to June 25, 1868, when the position was abolished.
 He served as solicitor in the office of the Sixth Auditor of the Treasury Department from November 6, 1869, until his death.

 Personal life

-Kerr was married and had five sons and four daughters.
+Kerr married Lucy Hamilton Stevens on October 24, 1849.
+They had six sons and four daughters, Lucy Hamilton, John Bozman Jr., Leeds Clayborne, Arthur Dickens, Mark Brickell, Henrietta Maria, Halbert Stevens, Ruth Leeds, Kenneth Chamberlaine, and Sarah Covington.